-- (1) APPLICABILITY.-The sanctions set forth in paragraph (2) shall apply to any national of the United States who- - (A) has a branch or office in South Africa. or - (B) controls a business enterprise in South Africa.

-in which more than 20 people are employed. and who does not implement the principles set forth in section 202 in the operation of that business enterprise.
+(1) APPLICABILITY.-The sanctions set forth in paragraph (2) shall apply to any national of the United States whoin which more than 20 people are employed. and who does not implement the principles set forth in section 202 in the operation of that business enterprise.